AliRaZa1121/lazim-assesment/README.md

     php artisan key:generate

+Generate a new application key

+    php artisan migrate

 ## Learning Laravel

 Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.